lenca56/dynamic_glmhmm/README.md

 # Instructions for use

 We recommend following a similar fitting procedure as used below on IBL dataset.
-More information can be found in Methods section of bioRxiv paper.
+More information can be found in Methods section of our bioRxiv paper.

 # Results on IBL dataset

-To reproduce results, run in this order the following python scripts (running multiple models in parallel with slurm script on cluster):
+To reproduce results, run in this order the following python scripts (running multiple models in parallel with slurm scripts, preferrably on a cluster):

-**`fit_cluster_GLM_all.py`** & **`job_GLM.slurm`**: a script and slurm job for fitting a GLM (one state only) for IBL mice together, trying out models with different values 'pTanh', the parameter of tanh transformation of the stimulus contrast values
+**`fit_cluster_GLM_all.py`** & **`job_GLM.slurm`**: a python script and slurm job for fitting a GLM (one state only) for IBL mice together, trying out models with different values 'pTanh', the parameter of tanh transformation of the stimulus contrast values

-**`fit_cluster_standardGLMHMM_all.py`** & **`job_standardGLMHMM.slurm`**: a script and slurm job for fitting a standard GLM-HMM for IBL mice together, trying out models with different numbers of states in the HMM and different random initializations
+**`fit_cluster_standardGLMHMM_all.py`** & **`job_standardGLMHMM.slurm`**: a python script and slurm job for fitting a standard GLM-HMM for IBL mice together, trying out models with different numbers of states in the HMM and different random initializations

-**`fit_cluster_partialGLMHMM.py`** & **`job_partialGLMHMM.slurm`**: a script and slurm job for fitting a standard GLM-HMM for each IBL mouse individually, trying out models with different values of sigma, the hyperparameter governing the variability of the weights between consecutive sessions
+**`fit_cluster_partialGLMHMM.py`** & **`job_partialGLMHMM.slurm`**: a python script and slurm job for fitting a partial GLM-HMM for each IBL mouse individually, trying out models with different values of sigma, the hyperparameter governing the variability of the weights between consecutive sessions

-**`fit_cluster_dynamicGLMHMM_all.py`** & **`job_dynamicGLMHMM.slurm`**: a script and slurm job for fitting a standard GLM-HMM for each IBL mouse individually, trying out models with different values of alpha, the hyperparameter governing the variability of the transition matrix between consecutive sessions
+**`fit_cluster_dynamicGLMHMM_all.py`** & **`job_dynamicGLMHMM.slurm`**: a python script and slurm job for fitting a dynamic GLM-HMM for each IBL mouse individually, trying out models with different values of alpha, the hyperparameter governing the variability of the transition matrix between consecutive sessions

 To reproduce figures from our paper (https://www.biorxiv.org/content/10.1101/2024.11.30.626182v1.abstract), run the following jupyter notebooks: